 Philosophy and Goals

-In our Pre-Kindergarten rooms we also use a Get Set for School program that helps young learners gain the skills and experiences they need for lifelong learning success.
-This hands-on program focuses on the three core learning areas – Readiness & Writing, Language & Literacy and Numbers & Math.
+In our Prekindergarten classrooms, we introduce a “Get Set for School” curriculum program that helps young learners gain the skills and experiences they need for lifelong learning success.
+This hands-on program focuses on the three core learning areas – Readiness & Writing, Language & Literacy, and Numbers & Math.

 Upon leaving Good Shepherd Preschool, our goal is that each child is better able to make appropriate choices, sound decisions and have developed emotional security, independence, and a sense of worth through God’s love.